Monday, April 29, 2024

 In a sense, God ran a "rapid simulation" of cosmic evolution, compressing billions of years' worth of stellar formation, nuclear fusion, and planetary accretion into a single 24-hour period.
 This dramatically sped-up process would have produced a universe with a coherent "virtual history" - including light trails suggesting vast distances, radioactive isotope ratios implying ancient ages, and cosmic background radiation pointing to a primordial "Big Bang.

 Importantly, this "appearance of age" would not be a deceptive trick, but a purposeful design feature.
 It would grant the universe a realistic "backstory," providing a credible cosmic context for Earth's existence.
-It would also showcase God's ability to craft a cosmos of immense size and precision, with countless stars and galaxies fine-tuned to support life.
+It would also showcase God's ability to craft a cosmos of immense size and precision, with a universe full of countless stars and galaxies fine-tuned to support life on Earth.

 Moreover, by front-loading the universe with a "virtual history," God would be endowing it with vast potential for future development, setting the stage for billions of years' worth of stellar and biological evolution to unfold within stable, pre-designed parameters.